Inferring the neutron star maximum mass and lower mass gap in neutron star-black hole systems with spin: Application to LIGO--Virgo NSBH Detections

 For GW200105 and GW200115, we use the ``Combined\textunderscore PHM\textunderscore high\textunderscore spin" parameter estimation samples from~\citet{2021ApJ...915L...5A}.
 For GW190426, we use the ``IMRPhenomNSBH" samples from~\citet{2021PhRvX..11b1053A}, and for GW190814, we use ``IMRPhenomPv3HM" from~\citet{2020ApJ...896L..44A}\footnote{The parameter estimation samples are available on the Gravitational Wave Open Science Center~\citep{GWOSC}}.
 The default LIGO parameter estimation prior $\pi_\mathrm{PE}(\theta)$ is flat in component spin magnitudes and isotropic in spin tilts, following the ``U + I" spin prior.
 Meanwhile, the spin models ``ZS" and ``ZS + AS" described in Section~\ref{spin models} assume that the BH is nonspinning ($a_1 = 0$), and ``ZS + AS" further assumes that the NS spin is perfectly aligned.
 In these models, we follow \citet{2020ApJ...895L..28M} and estimate $a_2 = |a_{2,z}/\text{cos(tilt$_2$)}|$ using the $\chi_\text{eff}$ posterior, accounting for the original $\chi_\text{eff}$ prior~\citep{2021arXiv210409508C}.
 To illustrate the effect of the different spin assumptions on the inferred parameters of each NSBH event, we reweight the original parameter estimation posteriors by the three spin priors (the default ``ZS", as well as ``ZS + AS" and ``U + I") with $\beta_s = 0$.
-The $m_1, m_2$ posteriors for the four NSBH events under these three spin models are shown in Figure \ref{fig:ligom1m2}.
-During the course of this work, the latest LIGO--Virgo catalog GWTC-3 was released, which also includes the low-significance NSBH candidates GW190917\_114630, GW191219\_163120, GW200210\_092254~\citep{2021arXiv211103606T,ligo_scientific_collaboration_and_virgo_2021_5546663}; the inferred masses of these sources under the default priors are also shown in Figure \ref{fig:ligom1m2}.
-Although we do not include them in our analysis, the same procedures could be applied to this larger sample of NSBH events.
-In general, the ``U+I" model produces the broadest posteriors, while ``ZS + AS" provides the tightest constraints and the default ``ZS" model is in the middle.
+The $m_1, m_2$ posteriors for the four NSBH events under these three spin models are shown in Figure \ref{fig:ligom1m2}. \reply{Analyses were performed on an initial set of 4 GW NSBH events from~\citet{2021PhRvX..11b1053A} and \citet{2021ApJ...915L...5A}, which were available at the start of this work}.
+During the course of this work, the latest LIGO--Virgo catalog GWTC-3 was released, which also includes the low-significance NSBH candidates GW190917\_114630, GW191219\_163120, GW200210\_092254~\citep{2021arXiv211103606T,ligo_scientific_collaboration_and_virgo_2021_5546663}; the inferred masses of these sources under the default priors are also shown in Figure \ref{fig:ligom1m2}. \reply{A similar full analysis could be applied to this larger sample of NSBH events, but we find only a slight shift in inferred values of $M_\text{TOV}$ and $M_\text{BH}$ with the addition of the 3 GWTC-3 events.} In general, the ``U+I" model produces the broadest posteriors, while ``ZS + AS" provides the tightest constraints and the default ``ZS" model is in the middle.
 In the ``ZS" and ``ZS + AS" model, we see that fixing the BH spin to zero tends to increase the support for lower $m_2$ and higher $m_1$ because of the anti-correlation between $q = m_2/m_1$ and $\chi_\mathrm{eff}$, bringing both components out of the putative mass gap~\citep{2021arXiv210914759M}.
 Because the secondary spin is poorly measured, $a_2$ is poorly constrained and essentially recovers the broad prior (Figure~\ref{fig:ligoa2}).

 When fitting the population models, we divide the NSBH events into four different sets: ``confident'', with just GW200115 and GW200105; ``all'', with all four potential NSBH triggers; and excluding GW190814 and GW190426 one at a time each.
 For each event set, we repeat the population inference using the three different spin priors -- ``U+I", ``ZS", and ``ZS + AS" -- and three different NS mass models in Section \ref{ns models} -- uniform, 1-component (1C), and 2-component (2C).
 Finally, we also vary the pairing function between $\beta=3$ (preference for equal masses) and $\beta=0$ (random pairing).
 In total, we consider 72 model/dataset variations.
 Unless stated otherwise, results refer to the ``ZS" spin prior, a 1-component mass function, and random pairing ($\beta = 0$).